All Posts by Mike Saif

 By Lawrence Fine, Author of the FineSoccer Coaching Bible.

 Welcome to the Goalkeeping Newsletter.
-Today’s featured activity works on kick out dives, smothers and throwing.
+Today’s featured activity is a warm up diving activity working on leading with the hands.

 Continue reading